 Rich media ads

 And finally, mobile commerce is dependent on resolution.
-All the efforts made in mobile brands and advertisement on these terminals, in order to turn an opportunity into a sale, would not make sense if the final touch is not resolution.
-Advertising intended for mobile devices work better than simple banner, and get better results for consumers.
+All the efforts made in mobile brands and advertisements on these terminals, in order to turn an opportunity into a sale, would not make sense if the final touch is not resolution.
+Advertising intended for mobile devices works better than simple banners, and gets better results for consumers.